trtd56/RFCX/docs/last_solution.md

 ---

 Finally, I would like to thank the team members.
-If I alone, I couldn't get these result. kuto, Ahmet, thank you very much.
+If I was alone, I couldn't get these result. kuto, Ahmet, thank you very much.

 My code: